cdsittampalam/documentation/docs/FAQ.md

 10. Click **Continue.** An alert is sent to your phone.

-11. Tap on the notification and log in to the mobile app using the biometric features and 6-digit PIN.
+11. Tap on the notification and log in to the Qredo Signing app using the biometric features and 6-digit PIN.

 12. Tap **Authorise.**